 Now the Museum of Art seems to be more famous for this film rather than its Art which I also heard was good.
 There is a statue of Stallone that used to be at the top of the steps but apparently the art lovers of Philadelphia and the art Foundation said it was movie memorabilia and not art, so it had to be moved to the bottom of the steps.

 It was funny watching people running up the steps having their pictures taking posing like Rocky.
 I didn’t see many people go into the museum though.

-During my visit to Philadelphia two names were mentioned a lot and these were Benjamin Franklin and William Penn.
+During my tour of Philadelphia tourist attractions, two names were mentioned a lot and these were Benjamin Franklin and William Penn.
 I have heard of both historic figures, but I was not aware of how much they actually did for the USA.

 Benjamin Franklin was one of the founding fathers of America and did so much.
 He invented things such as Bifocals, he founded the first hospital in USA with Dr Thomas Bond and he founded the post office being the first post officer general in 1775 (this is the information I was given by tour guides I am not sure if is 100% legit so have included some links if you want more information)

 You can visit Franklins grave in the Christ Church burial ground.
 It is said to be lucky to throw a penny on it, which raises over $3000 per year for the upkeep of the graveyard, that’s a lot of pennies.